Cart 0

 Lab-grown yellow diamonds are identical to natural diamonds in terms of chemical composition, crystal structure, and physical properties.
 The only difference lies in their origin: natural diamonds form in the earth over millions of years, while lab-grown diamonds are created in a few weeks under controlled conditions.
 Lab-grown diamonds are generally more affordable and offer perfect ethical traceability.

-For the best value for money, citrine and heliodor are excellent as they offer beautiful large transparent stones at affordable prices (€200-800 per carat).
-For maximum durability with good value for money, yellow sapphire (€800-5,000 per carat) represents an excellent compromise between resistance and cost, lower than natural yellow diamonds.
+For the best value for money, citrine and heliodor are excellent choices, as they offer beautiful, large, transparent stones at accessible prices (€200–€800 per carat).
+For maximum durability with strong value for money, yellow sapphire (€800–€5,000 per carat) is an excellent compromise between resilience and cost, lower than that of natural yellow diamonds.